project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 Identifier: The name of the existing category

-Code: A user defined value that is used as the category identifier
+Code: A defined value that is used as the category identifier.
+Currently, 5 codes are supported as board, gradelevel, subject, medium, and topic.

 Status: Depicts the status of the Category